iangreenleaf/techblog/posts/if-youre-having-ruby-environment-problems-i-feel-bad-for-you-son.markdown

 Was your problem solved by using `bundle exec`?
 There are two parts to this.

+Fair warning: I'm going to show you a method that is slightly insecure, in exchange for being the most convenient and causing the fewest headaches.
+If you're concerned about this, you should consider one of the alternatives[^4].

 First, open your `~/.bashrc` or `~/.bash_profile`, whichever you prefer[^2].
 Add this line, probably somewhere near the bottom: